- SCU Home Page

 I have received my SAR from the processor and it says that I have been selected for verification.
 What next?

 Nothing now.
 However, you still may be selected by the Financial Aid Office in the Fall to participate in the quality assurance sample.
 Therefore, you need to have all tax documentation for you and/or your spouse available if requested.

 Does Santa Clara University want my tax forms?

 We do not require tax forms from everyone.
 After we receive your FAFSA, we may request additional information including tax forms.
 We will send this request to you in writing.
 Please remember to sign everything that you send to us.
 Please do not send anything unless we request it.

 How does the Financial Aid Office communicate to students?

 The Financial Aid will communicate with students through a variety of formats.
 Information that is sent to students from the University via their campus mail box, local address or their Santa Clara University e-mail address is considered official communication and should be treated as such.
 Students are asked to check their campus mailbox and their Santa Clara University e-mail account on a daily basis, and are responsible for reading and responding to the information they receive from the University.

 Where can I find information on my past loans?

 To find the most-up-to-date information about your student loans, we recommend you visit the National Student Loan Data System (NSLDS).
 NSLDS is the U.S. Department of Education's central database for student aid.
 NSLDS receives data from schools, agencies that guarantee loans, the Direct Loan program, the Federal Pell Grant program and other U.S. Department of Education programs.
 NSLDS provides a centralized, integrated view of Title IV loans and Federal Pell Grants that are tracked through their entire cycle, from aid approval through closure.
-You will need your Federal Student Aid PIN to access this database.
+You will need your FSA ID to access this database.